nathangathright/alfred-steno/readme.md

 1. Look up a podcast:
     * Type `steno` followed by a query to search by title
     * Type `feed` followed by a RSS feed to search by URL
-2. Once you’ve have a result:
+2. Once you have a result:
     * Press <kbd>Return</kbd> to open in Steno.fm
     * Press <kbd>⌘</kbd> + <kbd>Return</kbd> to copy the URL
     * Press <kbd>Option</kbd> + <kbd>Return</kbd> to open on locahost